Ipe Lumber 1.5'' x 5.5'' x 32" Shorts Pack: 4 Boards

 We found a great selection of ipe shorts that are perfect for your woodworking projects.
 These boards were milled for decking and feature eased edges, but will work well for smaller projects like jewelry boxes, small tables or cutting boards.

 Ipe may very well be one of the most beautiful dark exotic woods you can find.
-While the color emits a greenish hue, especially in its freshly sawn or sanded surfaces, the wood takes on a bold dark brown color with hints of burgundy if it's finished with an oil.
+The raw color emits a greenish hue, especially in its freshly sawn or sanded surfaces, the wood takes on a bold yet elegant dark brown color with hints of burgundy when finished with an oil.

 Why Choose Ipe?This is one strong, tough, and resilient wood.
 Ipe's naturally durable and weather resistant so it's fantastic in outdoor projects.
 Moderately difficult to work especially with hand tools; has a blunting effect on cutting edges, however Ipe finishes smoothly except where grain is very roey.
 The rich dark color makes great accents.